-A log must be maintained for all children being transported in the vehicle or on foot away from the premises of the home.
+A log must be maintained for all children being transported in the vehicle or on foot away from and/or to the premises of the home.
 The log must be retained for a minimum of 12 months.
 The log must include each child's name, date, time of departure, time of arrival and the signature of the driver verifying all children were accounted for during the visual sweep.

-- A. Prior to transporting children, the transportation log must be recorded, signed, and dated immediately, verifying that all children were accounted for and that the log is complete. - B. Upon arrival at the destination, the driver of the vehicle must: - 1.
-Mark each child off the log as the child departs the vehicle;
+- A. Prior to transporting children, the transportation log must be recorded, and dated immediately, verifying that all children were accounted for and that the log is complete. - B. Upon arrival at the destination, the driver of the vehicle must: - 1.
+Mark each child off the log as the child departs the vehicle; - 2.
+Conduct a physical inspection and visual sweep of the vehicle to ensure that no child is left in the vehicle; and - 3.
+Record, sign, and date the transportation log immediately, verifying that all children were accounted for, and that the visual sweep was conducted.